aliaksandrb/ubuntu_ruby_dev/README.md

 $ ./ubuntu_ruby_dev.sh -r
 ```

 Than it will remove all installed packages.
-Use with caution!

 Processing logs will be available in the same folder in the `ubuntu_ruby_dev.log` file.